He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 "Da."

-Torven couldn't breathe.
+Two letters.
+He couldn't breathe.

-Fionn reached for the wooden blocks nearby—wanted to stack them, play, celebrate his success.
+Fionn reached for the wooden blocks nearby, and his hand closed around one.

-The block warmed in Fionn's palm.
+The block warmed in his palm.
+Immediately.
+Like wood pulled from fire.

 He set the block down and pushed it behind the kindling pile, out of sight.

 "How was he today?"
-Too casual.

 "He walked," Torven said.
 "Five steps.
 Made it all the way across."